spiffe/spiffe/MATURITY.md

 The SPIFFE project maintains three phases of maturity which indicate the level of reliability and scale at which a particular project or sub-project is known to support:
 - **Development**: The software is still under active development, and many efforts are exploratory.
 APIs and interfaces may change rapidly and without warning.
 Use this software for development and proof of concept purposes, but stability and longevity is not guaranteed.
 - **Pre-Production**: The software is relatively stable and being used to solve real problems.
-APIs and interfaces may change, but effort will be made to consider comptability.
+APIs and interfaces may change, but effort will be made to consider compatibility.
 Use this software for integration investigation and technology evaluation.
 Some early adopters may choose to run this software in production, however it is not recommended.
 Deprecation of this software is unlikely.
 - **Production**: The software is stable and being used in production at scale.
 APIs and interfaces have compatibility guarantees.
 Use of this software is safe for mission critical purposes.
 Deprecation of this software will be performed on a years-long time scale.
 - **Deprecated**: The software is no longer maintained, and may or may not continue to fill its intended purpose.
 While API stability is assumed due to lack of development, compatibility with other components is not guaranteed and likely to break in due time.
 Use of this software is not recommended.